jemmy512/book-notes/CS/refactoring-2.md

 * Mechanics
     1. Apply `Encapsulate Variable` if the reference to the collection isn’t already encapsulated.
     2. Add functions to add and remove elements from the collection.
-        * If there is a setter for the collection, use Remove Setting Method (331) if possible.
+        * If there is a setter for the collection, use `Remove Setting Method` if possible.
 If not, make it take a copy of the provided collection.
     3. Run static checks.
     4. Find all references to the collection.
 If anyone calls modifiers on the collection, change them to use the new add/remove functions.
 Test after each change.
     5. Modify the getter for the collection to return a protected view on it, using a read-only proxy or a copy.